SynysterRev/SynysterRev/README.md

 ### About
-Hi there 👋, I'm Michaël.
+Hi there 👋, I'm Michaël, based in Montpellier, France.
-I'm a Python Software Engineer based in Montpellier (France).
+I worked to 4-5 years in the video game industry as a gameplay programmer.
+Now I'm exploring new horizon by studying to become a Python Software Engineer.

 ### 📫 How to reach me
 [![Linkedin](https://i.sstatic.net/gVE0j.png)LinkedIn](https://www.linkedin.com/in/michael-arn/)